my-realm/depth-first/future-soldier-program.md

 You most probably do, whether you know it or not.
 But do try to visualize who that person is, or could be.

-Is it somebody who is or was a care giver to you?
-Perhaps a spiritual guide, or a teacher, or a community leader of some sort?
+Is it somebody who is or was, a care giver to you?
+Perhaps a spiritual guide, a teacher, or a mentor or a coach?
+Or a community leader of some sort?
 Maybe a familial or a parental figure, somebody you look up to, and want to be someday?
-Or somebody you are afraid of?
-Or perhaps, somebody who gave you a shot at life and at making something worthwhile of yourself; someone who took you in, protected you and stood by your side, when simply no other person could, or would, lend you a helping hand or even bother to notice you.
+A friend, or an author, a celebrity, or even a mythological being?
+Or perhaps, somebody who gave you a chance in life for making something worthwhile out of yourself; someone who took you in, protected you and stood by your side, when simply no other person could, or would, lend you a helping hand or even bother to notice you.

+Or is it somebody, you are afraid of for some reason?

 You most certainly owe them something important, that is why, you are decidedly committed or dedicated to obeying them, nay, you are most probably, devoted to them.